Gurrt/software-process/assignment-2/assignment2_combined.md

 ### 3.2.3 Systems

 How things get done?
-according to [18], Spotify has a culture based on agile principles, that went down to Scum at early years, but some of the scrum practices were getting on the way so they decided to make them optional.
-Perhaps because they value agile principles more than scrum practices.
+according to [18], Spotify has a culture based on agile principles, that went down to Scum at early years, but some of the Scrum practices were getting on the way so they decided to make them optional.
+Perhaps because they value agile principles more than Scrum practices.
 All engineering happens in squads (preferably less than 8 members), they try to keep those squads loosely coupled and tightly aligned.
 The reasons why they use squads were hard to find, but perhaps they do it to attempt to minimize dependencies.
 They like cross-pollination instead of 'standardization', in order to spread knowledge, trends and tools between squads.
 It does not break the principle of 'isolated missions' because cross-pollination is used to spread the uses of tools like github for example.
 When there is no standard for the use of tools they can lose consistency.
 Despite this literature indicates that Spotify culture stands for flexibility and they found a happy balance.
 Their code is shared on an internal open source model.
 Again this can be an attempt to avoid dependencies.